 - A product can have a single-level assembly structure, where it is directly made from raw materials, or

-- it could have multi-level sub-assemblies, where each sub-assembly has its own BOM and manufacturing instructions.
+- it could have multi-level sub-assemblies, where each sub-assembly has its own BOM and even a routing.

-- The engineering BOM states discrete quantities of parts inside the product, including the detailed assembly structure of the product.
+- The engineering BOM states exact quantities of parts or ingredients inside the product, including the detailed assembly structure of the product.

 - Often does not reflect everything that is actually consumed during production.